kevindbaik/kevindbaik/README.md

 ### 🙋🏻‍♂️ About Me:
 I'm a full stack developer with a previous background in behavior psychology.

-I love learning about new technologies and am constantly challenging myself to tackle things outside of my comfort zone.
-A daily reminder to embrace discomforts as an opportunity for self growth!
-Outside of work you can probably find me exploring new food spots with friends, at a concert for one of my favorite bands, or at the park with my poodle Teddy!
+I love discovering new frameworks and libraries, and am always thinking about how I can use them in my upcoming projects.

-- 🌱 I’m currently improving my data structures + algorithms.
+- 🌱 I’m currently learning data structures + algorithms.
 - 📫 How to reach me: kevindbaik@gmail.com